Why Cutting Springs Is Okay (Kinda) February 01 2019

 You can have a situation where the spring reaches it's full extended position before the suspension has reached its full length of travel.
 In other words, the spring now isn't long enough to push the suspension down all the way.
 The suspension droop is limited, and this can result in the inside wheel(s) lifting during cornering, or the wheels losing contact with the road over bumps, jumps and drops.
 This may upset the car in unpredictable ways.

 Lastly, the suspension geometry can suffer if dropped too low.
-The instantaneous roll center can rise without the use of some sort of roll center correction measures.
+The instantaneous roll center can rise without the addition of some sort of roll center correction measures.
 The camber and toe can also reach unfavorable conditions depending on the control arm geometry.
 The nuances of suspension geometry are beyond the scope of this article, but the key point is that lowering a car excessively can negatively impact performance.

 I haven't personally cut springs on any of my cars, but I can see its benefits as long as it is done in moderation.
 I think that extreme cutting has made some people erroneously conclude that cutting springs in any amount is bad, but I don't think this is true.
 On our chart comparing cut springs to aftermarket springs, there is an aftermarket spring with a 1" drop that is very similar in spring rate to a cut spring.
 And let's not fail to consider the possibility of cutting aftermarket lowering springs.
 If you had an aftermarket setup that was still a little too soft and a little too high, you could tweak it by trimming the springs just a little.
 Maybe your ride height is uneven and trimming springs can level the car.
 This is what tuning is all about - making small changes to optimize performance.

-So don't believe everything the internet experts tell you, but also don't be an idiot and cut your springs so aggressively that you go into a skid and sending a bus full of noble laureates and philanthropists swerving off the side of a cliff.
+So don't believe everything the internet experts tell you, but also don't be an idiot and cut your springs so aggressively that you go into a skid and send a bus full of noble laureates and philanthropists swerving off the side of a cliff.
 Cut a little at a time.
 You can always cut more, but you can't add back spring.